University of Phoenix tuition and fee calculator

-Education pays — in more ways than one.
-According to the current national population survey conducted by the Bureau of Labor Statistics, the higher the level of education completed by an individual, the more positive effect it has on his or her median weekly earnings.
-In addition, there is less of a chance the individual will be unemployed.
-See how this is illustrated in the chart below.
+Education is more than a personal achievement, it can have a positive impact on your life in many different ways.
+According to the current national population survey conducted by the Bureau of Labor Statistics, the higher the level of education completed by an individual, the more positive effect it has on their median weekly earnings.

 Note: BLS data is not specifically applicable to alumni of University of Phoenix.
 This chart applies to a more general student and alumni population and does not solely or predominantly reflect University of Phoenix graduates whose median weekly earnings may be less than reported and whose unemployment rate may be higher.